Privacy Act 2020

 76: Referral of complaint to overseas privacy enforcement authority, or

-"Sending your privacy complaint to another country if it's about something that happened there"
+"Sending your privacy complaint to another country to be sorted out"

 Part 5Complaints, investigations, and proceedings